College of Liberal Arts & Social Sciences > Faculty > Faculty Grants & Fellowships > Community- and Project-Based Learning Co-Teaching Fellowships

-All full-time faculty in the College of Liberal Arts and Social Sciences are invited to apply for the following fellowships, both of which are designed to support the development and delivery of co-taught multi-disciplinary courses in which our students work collaboratively with a community partner on a project of mutual interest and benefit.
+Faculty in the College of Liberal Arts and Social Sciences are invited to apply for the following fellowships, both of which are designed to support the development and delivery of co-taught inter-disciplinary courses in which our students work collaboratively with a community partner on a project of mutual interest and benefit.

 CPBL Co-Teaching Fellowships support DePaul's commitment to offering our students robust opportunities for experiential learning.
 The key qualifying characteristic for course eligibility is the presence of a project, designed in collaboration with a local or international non-profit, non-governmental organization, or governmental entity, that will draw on the skills and knowledge of the students in your course.

-This fellowship will be awarded to two faculty (with different disciplinary expertise; at least one faculty member must be tenure-line within the College of LAS) who will teach a single class (capped at 30) dedicated to a project designed with and for your partner organization.
+This fellowship will be awarded to two faculty with different disciplinary expertise; faculty partners may work in the same department, as long as the project in the course will interdisciplinary and draw on the faculty's distinct methodological or content expertise.
+At least one faculty member must be tenure-line within the College of LAS.
+The team will teach a single class (capped at 30) dedicated to a project designed with and for a partner organization.

-This fellowship will be awarded to a single full-time LAS faculty member working in a lead educator role to teach a class (capped at 20) dedicated to a project designed with and for your partner organization.
-The lead faculty member will recruit additional faculty (from different disciplinary areas and at any rank anywhere in DePaul University) to work with students on smaller component parts of the project, per their expertise.
+This fellowship will be awarded to a single full-time LAS faculty member working in a lead educator role to teach a class (capped at 20) dedicated to a project designed with and for a community partner.
+In this scenario, the lead faculty member will recruit additional faculty (with different disciplinary expertise, and at any rank, from anywhere at DePaul University, including the same department) to work with students on smaller component parts of the project, per their expertise.

 Faculty must submit all application materials according to the below timeline:

-Faculty are encouraged to consult with Associate Dean Margaret Storey (email@example.com) as they draft their applications.
+Faculty are encouraged to consult with Associate Dean Margaret Storey (email@example.com) to discuss ideas and as they draft their applications.

 As the application deadlines suggest, faculty need to keep the complexities of planning in mind when applying.
-If you already work with a community organization in one of your courses, you may be in a position to move quickly to adapt this course to the structure of the fellowship.
+If you already work with an external organization in one of your courses, you may be in a position to move quickly to adapt this course to the structure of the fellowship.